Introducing the 2021 Wichita Eagle high school baseball All-Metro team

 Nolan Crumrine, Sedgwick senior pitcher

 It would be hard to find a pitcher in the state that had better stats this season than Crumrine.
 He started 11 games and finished with a perfect 11-0 record, which included 10 complete games, eight shutouts and a minuscule 0.36 ERA with 112 strikeouts and just five walks in 59 innings pitched.
-He was the ace that the Cardinals rode to a dream 25-1 season that culminated with the Class 2-1A state championship, the first state title in program history.
 Not only was Crumrine, a Friends University signee, named first team all-state, he also earned the Class 2-1A Pitcher of the Year honor.

-“To have to the degree of success that Nolan had this season, obviously there’s a lot of hard work behind that,” Sedgwick coach Doug Mabry said.
-“He has been very dedicated to his craft even last year when we weren’t able to play.
-He continued to work on his game and he really focused on becoming a more efficient pitcher.
-For him to make 11 starts in a season is something that’s not easy to do in the pitch-count era and that shows you how efficient he really was.
-He was so good at changing speeds and changing eye levels and keeping hitters off-balanced.
-I couldn’t be more proud of him and all of the hard work he’s put in to get to this point.”

 Easton Elliot, Andover Central senior utility